What is anesthesia?

 The 3 types of regional anesthesia are:

-- Spinal: Medicine is put into your back with a needle.
-This stops pain and movement.
-The needle is taken out after the medicine is in.
+- Spinal: Medicine is given in your lower back with a needle.
+This stops pain and movement signals from going to your brain.
+The needle is taken out after the medicine is given.

 - Nerve block: Medicine is injected near nerves to control pain during the procedure.
 Sometimes a small tube is placed near the nerve.
 The tube is attached to a pump that gives you the amount of medicine you need.
 The nerve block will stop or lower your pain for a few hours after the procedure.